 At the onset of CWP development, Public Works proactively reached out to a diverse group of stakeholders to understand what matters to them.
 We identified several broad, overarching values for the CWP through these conversations.
 Some of these values provided core tenets to our overall process for preparing the CWP.
 Others guided us in establishing targets, strategies, and actions.
-Other values, while not directly addressed through the actions in the CWP, will continue to inform how water resource management is approached to achieve sustainable and equitable outcomes.
+Other values, while not directly addressed through the actions in the CWP, will continue to inform how water resource management is approached.
 Each of these values will guide future iterations of the plan, as well as steps taken throughout CWP implementation.

-These values are aligned with LA County's Anti-Racism, Diversity, and Inclusion (ARDI) Initiative, which aims to guide the County by offering training and capacity building; technical assistance and planning; policy analysis and development; data collection; analysis and reporting; community, tribal, and other stakeholder engagement; and equity-infused resourcing and programming to help reach its goals.
+These values are aligned with LA County's Anti-Racism, Diversity, and Inclusion (ARDI) Initiative, which aims to guide the County by offering training and capacity building, technical assistance and planning, policy analysis and development, data collection, analysis and reporting, community and stakeholder engagement, and equity infused resourcing and programming to help reach its goals.